KaveIO/Eskapade-Core/README.rst

   $ eskapade_run $TUTDIRC/esk101_helloworld.py

-For examples on using Eskapade links, chains and the DataStore to set up an analysis work flow, please see the `tutorials section <http://eskapade-core.readthedocs.io/en/latest/tutorials.html>`_.
+This documentation here is minimal on purpose.
-This documentation is minimal on purpose.
+For all examples on using Eskapade links, chains and the DataStore to set up an analysis work flow, please see the `Eskapade tutorials section <http://eskapade.readthedocs.io/en/latest/tutorials.html>`_.

-For many more examples, see the `full Eskapade documentation <http://eskapade.readthedocs.io>`_.
+For more examples, see the `full Eskapade documentation <http://eskapade.readthedocs.io>`_.

 Contact and support